dchowitz/slire/README.md

 ### Is Slire production-ready?

-Slire is quite fresh (born in summer'25 during vacationing) and started as the author's exploration of better data‑access patterns observed in day‑to‑day work.
-It aims to be pragmatic and minimal; consider incremental adoption.
+Slire is new and began as the author's exploration of cleaner data‑access patterns from day‑to‑day work.
+It aims to be pragmatic and minimal — adopt incrementally.

 The API is fairly stable and covered by automated tests for MongoDB and Firestore.
 Versioning follows SemVer (MAJOR.MINOR.PATCH).
 Pin exact versions during early adoption and review release notes.

-Firestore and MongoDB behaviors differ by their nature; the README and code call out those differences explicitly.
+MongoDB and Firestore differ in behavior (transactions, query model, limits).
+Those differences are called out where relevant and reflected in the implementations.

 ### What is the release cadence and roadmap?